Climate finance: Incentivizing private investment in adaptation

 However, there is considerable innovation in this area.
 This is increasing the potential for private sector finance to play a larger role in closing the adaptation finance gap.
 Economists state that climate adaptation initiatives should be an urgent priority for business investment.
+Reporting on voluntary carbon market reform has discussed the Integrity Council for the Voluntary Carbon Market (ICVCM) and its Core Carbon Principles benchmark for carbon credit quality and labelling.